 Southeast Asians are a friendlier bunch who show much warmth, but not in cosmopolitan Hong Kong or China.
 So next time you see your Asian neighbor, don’t expect a smile or anything; a small nod will do wonders.

 Especially in Chinese culture, Asians love to share food.
-Instead of the usual habit of each person ordering his/her own dish, Asians enjoy ordering a few main dishes – meat, seafood or vegetables, and a bowl of rice per person, then tucking in to the meal together.
+Instead of the usual habit of each person ordering his, or her, own dish, Asians enjoy ordering a few main dishes – meat, seafood or vegetables, and a bowl of rice per person, then tucking in to the meal together.
 As such, dining tables in Asia are usually round instead of rectangle, to allow for the family to sit and feast together, while chatting about the day’s events.

 Not quite bizarre on its own, but wait till the family starts eating, and you’ll know what I mean.
 Eating with your mouth open is not considered rude in Asian culture; most of them have the habit of doing so for no rhyme or reason.
 It might look odd for foreigners, but definitely nothing worth batting an eyelid in the eastern world.